Great Northwest Day at the Capitol

 • Timeliness of concern.

-The Great Northwest Day Steering Committee gives final review and approval before being shared with all state legislators, regional media, and other leaders throughout the region and state.
+The Great Northwest Day Steering Committee provides final review and approval before sharing it with all state legislators, regional media, and other leaders throughout the region and state.

 Interested in reviewing a full history of the priorities shared since 2003?
 Visit the Document Library on this page and download the retrospective summary!
 The event's full website is located at http://www.greatnorthwestday.com/.

-Please check the Great Northwest Day's website where you can learn more about the organization and keep an eye on how to register to join the entourage in Jefferson City in 2025!
+Please check the Great Northwest Day website to learn more about the organization and find out how to register to join the entourage in Jefferson City in 2027!

 Visit http://www.greatnorthwestday.com/ today!

-What were the priorities highlighted in February 2023?
+What were the priorities highlighted in previous years?

 The committee gathers input from community leaders throughout the region via an online survey of county coordinators, as well as consulting with regional planning and advocacy groups such as the Missouri Coalition of Counties, Northwest Missouri Roundtable of Economic Development, Transportation Advisory Committees, Solid Waste Districts, Area Agency on Aging, Leadership Northwest Missouri, United Way, and others in healthcare, economic development, education, and quality of life.
 Feedback is reviewed against the criteria of: